provineet/stacker-plugin-cli/README.md

 - `npm run devdist` : To create a distributable version of plugin for other fellow developers who don't have access to your private git repo.
 - `npm run format` : To format your plugin's SCSS and Js files.

-## ⚡️ Composer Commands available:
+## ⚡️ Composer Commands available

 - `composer run test` : To run php tests defined in ./tests/ directory of your plugin.
-- `npm run phpcs` : To execute PHP Code Sniffer with WordPress coding standards on your plugin files.
+- `composer run phpcs` : To execute PHP Code Sniffer with WordPress coding standards on your plugin files.
-- `npm run phpcbf` : To execute PHP Code Beautifier with WordPress coding standards on your plugin files to fix PHPWPCS errors in your plugin files.
+- `composer run phpcbf` : To execute PHP Code Beautifier with WordPress coding standards on your plugin files to fix PHPWPCS errors in your plugin files.

 <br>
 <blockquote>